Skip to Content

 The main focus of the collection concerns the major political pre-occupations of the day, including Parliamentary Reform, Catholic Relief, trade and manufacture, the Act of Union and the state of the Irish nation.
 Economic affairs is, however, a particular strength of the collection reflecting Foster's own political priorities and interests (he saw economic prosperity as a cure for Irish discontent) with material on the relief of the poor, banking and coinage, agriculture and industry, taxation and tithes all well represented.
 In addition to political affairs in Ireland, commentary is also provided on the debates concerning the progress of the American War of Independence, the French Revolution and British politics in general.
 Social matters are also touched on with examples of 18th century poetry, satire and drama to be found throughout the collection.
 Primarily published in English and from printing houses across the British Isles, the pamphlets are bound into volumes and classified under such general headings as 'Politics', 'Agriculture', 'American States', 'Sermons', 'Tythes and Popery', 'Regency 1789' etc etc, as originally arranged by Foster during his lifetime.

-Click here for a full listing of the Gibson Books. **Not on Library Catalogue**
+Access a listing of the Gibson Books here. **Not on Library Catalogue**

 A small collection of books compiled by the prodigious Scottish book collector Andrew Gibson (1841-1931).
 The books generally concern Scottish songs and poetry from the eighteenth and nineteenth centuries.
 Many are written by or concern Robert Burns.

 Access the catalogued Harty Collection here.
-All Harty Collection books contain the prefix Harty/ in the classmark.
+Denoted by the prefix Harty/.

 A collection of published full and part scores to a range of orchestral and choral pieces composed or arranged by the composer and conductor Sir Hamilton Harty (1879-1941).
 The collection includes the following titles: Symphone in D (Irish), The Children of Lir, The Blue Hills of Antrim and A la Campagne for Oboe and Orchestra.